- Home

 Though tiny, chia seeds are packed with several bone-boosting nutrients, including magnesium, phosphorus, calcium, and omega-3.

-In this study, rats who ate chia seeds daily for 13 months had significantly higher bone mineral density than a control group.
+In this study, rats that ate chia seeds daily for 13 months had significantly higher bone mineral density than a control group.
 Researchers put these effects largely down to the chia seeds’ omega-3 content.

 So why not try adding a sprinkle of chia seeds to your breakfast?
 Or make an indulgent and healthy chia pudding?